kristianmandrup/gpt-teamwork/Readme.md

 To load the phases and tasks use the tooling in `@gpt-team/phases` under the `libs/phases` folder.
 It currently includes some interfaces that can be implemented and simple implementations for loading phases and tasks from the file system.

+Each phase task is a folder (by default) which can have:

+- one or more text files used as AI prompts
+- `config.yaml` file with details for how to run this task

+The config may include

+- User inputs: User prompts to ask the user to feed additional information
+- Channel info: `subscribe` and `publish` channels
+- What to output:
+  - `type` ie. `diagram`, `code`, `documentation`, ...
+  - `format`
+  - etc.

+In general, the only major step left in this design is to implement the proper step logic leveraging the phases/tasks architecture.

 ### Shared Libs

 The `libs` folder contains functionality that can be reused across agents and apps.